 What is Bayes’ Rule?

 The Bayes’ Rule helps us to enhance our estimations of the unconditional probability of another event by using knowledge about the outcome of one event.
-It is regarded as the cornerstone of Bayes’ inference approach to statistical inference.
-This approach uses the unconditional probabilities of A and B and information about the conditional probability of A given B to compute the probability of B given A.
+In addition, it is regarded as the cornerstone of Bayes’ inference approach to statistical inference.
+Furthermore, this approach uses the unconditional probabilities of A and B, as well as information about the conditional probability of A given B, to compute the probability of B given A.

 Example of Bayes’ Rule: